Sylvanas Windrunner: Promotion and reception

 Sylvanas has been featured in Warcraft-related merchandise.
 "The most powerful dead female in Azeroth" is featured on a custom Warcraft Monopoly $50 note, along with other notable Warcraft characters.
 A Sylvanas figurine was featured at Comic-Con 2013, with Kotaku's Mike Fahey joking that "Mini Sylvanas is the most adorable queen of the undead ever.
 I love her.
 More than you."
 Other Sylvanas figurines can be found too.
 Sylvanas is also a popular character for cosplay.
+Sylvanas appears as a Widowmaker skin in Overwatch 2 as part of a celebration for World of Warcrafts 20th anniversary.

 The character has received mostly positive reception.
 Sylvanas was listed #2 on 2p.com's list of the "5 most influential female characters in World of Warcraft", where she was summed up as "one of the most tragic and legendary heroes in World of Warcraft.
 However, she never gave up to destiny.
 Sylvanas strived to get out of predicaments and became a leader of the Forsaken.
 She was tough, firm, valiant, and brave enough to face her own destiny."
 IGN editor Dana praised the story around Sylvanas, stating "I'm not ashamed to admit that I choked up more than once in the quest chain centered around Lady Sylvanas", referring to her appearance in World of Warcraft: Cataclysm.
 Engadget writer Zach Yonzon wrote that Sylvanas "look[ed] every bit as awesome as faction leaders should be."
 The character's new updated look was praised as being "more regal, more intimidating, and just more badass" as well, with plenty of admirers.
 Kotaku referred to her as a "crazy new character" and "rad hero" for her appearance in Heroes of the Storm; she was also later reviewed as "an absolute blast to play", with Kotaku's Mike Fahey writing "I love her, at least for now."
 She has also been referred to as "not your regular Heroes of the Storm character" by Nicole Arce of Tech Times.